 In my designs, I separate my general purpose controller into two modules, the I/O module and the MCU module.
 The I/O module is eventually mounted and screwed into an enclosure, and the MCU module can be easily plugged into the I/O module.

-In my experience as a design engineer, I’ve found that components, like the MCU and memory chips, tend to fail more frequently than like voltage regulator or relays.
-This is why segregating /passive components made sense.
+In my experience as a design engineer, I’ve found that components, like the MCU and memory chips tend to fail more frequently than, for example, voltage regulator or relays.
+This is why segregating passive and high use components made sense.
 If a component is likely to fail, it can be found on the easily removable MCU module.

-If you want to start segregating your general purpose controllers into modules, you’ll need the best PCB software to get started.
+If you want to start designing general controller PCB boards into modules, you’ll need the best PCB software to get started.
 Altium Designer®’s ability to manage various schematic blocks and synchronize the nets on your PCB will come in handy.

 Have a question about general purpose controllers?
-Contact an expert at Altium now.
+Contact an expert at Altium Designer now.